 In December 2012, the SEC brought administrative proceedings against five accounting firms in China, alleging that they refused to hand over documents to the SEC for ongoing investigations into certain other China-based companies.
 We were not and are not subject to any SEC investigations, nor are we involved in the proceedings brought by the SEC against the accounting firms.
 However, our auditor that issues the audit reports included in our annual reports filed with the SEC is one of the five accounting firms named in the SEC's proceedings and we may be adversely affected by the outcome of the proceedings, along with other U.S.-listed companies audited by these accounting firms.
 If the SEC prevails in the proceedings, our auditor and other four accounting firms in China that were named in the proceedings may be barred from practicing before the SEC and hence may be unable to continue to be the auditors for China-based companies like us.
-If none of the China-based accounting firms are able to continue to be auditors for China-based companies like us.
-If none of the China-based accounting firms are able to continue to be auditors for China-based companies like us under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which may ultimately result in our deregistration from the SEC and delisting from the NYSE.
+If none of the China-based accounting firms are able to continue to be auditors for China-based companies listed in the U.S., we will not be able to meet the reporting requirements under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which may ultimately result in our deregistration from the SEC and delisting from the NYSE.